Aulikaras: First Aulikara dynasty

-Earliest information regarding the first royal house is known from two inscriptions of Naravarma, the Mandsaur inscription dated Malava Samvat 461 (404 CE) and the Bihar Kotra inscription dated Malava Samvat 474 (417 CE).
+Earliest information regarding the first royal house is known from two inscriptions of Naravarma, the Mandsaur inscription dated Malava Samvat 461 (404 CE) and the Bihar Kotra inscription (in modern-day Rajgarh district, Madhya Pradesh) dated Malava Samvat 474 (417 CE).
 The founder of this house is Jayavarma.
 He was succeeded by his son, Simhavarma, who is mentioned as a Kshitisha (king).
 His son and successor Naravarma is mentioned as a Parthiva (king) and Maharaja.
 His epithet was Simhavikrantagami (one who moves with the stride of a lion).

 Naravarma was succeeded by his son Vishvavarma, who is mentioned in the Gangadhar Stone Inscription of Viśvavarman dated Malava Samvat 480 (423 CE).
 The Gangadhara stone inscription records construction of a Matrika temple by his minister Mayurakshaka.
 Mayurakshaka also constructed a temple dedicated to Vishnu.
 Vishvavarma was succeeded by his son Bandhuvarma, who is eulogised by poet Vatsabhatti in the Mandsaur stone inscription of the guild of silk-weavers dated Malava Samvat 529 (473 CE).
 This inscription informs us that he was a feudatory of the Gupta emperor Kumaragupta I. It was during his reign, a temple dedicated to Surya was constructed by the guild of silk-weavers at Dashapura in the Malava Samvat 493 (436 CE).
-This temple was renovated in 473 CE by the same guild.
+This temple was renovated in 473 by the same guild.